Serchland/Prism-WPF-Honeys/README.md

 8. Step 8: Connected the navigation tree of all modules with the list.
 9. Step 9: Sharing viewModel between Ribbon and List.
 10. Step 10: Splash screen.
+11. Step 11: Implemented mail service in the mail project Can you implement a service in the calendar and contacts projects?

 This repository is under construction, please check it from time to time for the latest updates.